siddharth201/MyNotes/AI_ML/Modules/Module-3-MathsforML/LinearAlgebra/Chapter-4/Part-6-WhyDistanceAloneIsNotEnough.md

 # 5. What Information Are We Missing?

-We need to combine **two pieces of information**:
+We need to combine **two pieces of information**.

 ### Information 1 — Where is the point?

-The signed quantity:
+The signed quantity

 $$
 \overrightarrow{w}^{T}\overrightarrow{x}^{(i)}+b